Far Hills Races: History

 The Far Hills Race Meeting traces its origins to the Essex Hunt, a fox hunting event founded in Montclair, New Jersey in 1870.
 In the tradition of these clubs, the Essex Fox Hounds established an event to thank the farmers and landowners who allowed them to hunt on their property.
 In 1916, the event moved from the original club site to the Grant B. Schley estate — today known as Moorland Farms.
 Eventually becoming the Far Hills Race Meeting, the races have been continually run—with the exception of a short hiatus during World War II—on the same site.

 Starting in 2000 the Breeders' Cup Grand National Steeplechase returned to the Far Hills Races after a hiatus of six years.
 Known for the highest prize money of a steeplechase in America, USA Today has described the race as "steeplechasing's richest race".

-Beginning with the 2013 Race Meeting event-goers are prohibited from bringing alcohol through the general admission entrances, in an attempt by the Far Hills Race Meeting Association to curb excessive-drinking problems such as those seen at the 2012 event, which saw at least 28 arrests for public urination, underage drinking and disorderly conduct.
+Beginning with the 2013 Race Meeting event-goers were prohibited from bringing alcohol through the general admission entrances, in an attempt by the Far Hills Race Meeting Association to curb excessive-drinking problems such as those seen at the 2012 event, which saw at least 28 arrests for public urination, underage drinking and disorderly conduct.
+Parimutuel wagering was first offered for the 2018 meet.

 The 100th running was postponed in 2020 and rescheduled for 2021 due to the COVID-19 pandemic.

+In 2021, for the 100th running of the event, the event was covered on national television for the first time, on FS2 as part of America's Day the Races, with Larry Collmus as the announcer.
+National television coverage also occurred for the 2022 and 2023 events.

+The 101st Far Hills Race Meeting was held on October 15, 2022, in Far Hills, New Jersey, and showcased the pinnacle of American steeplechase racing.
+The event featured several notable races, including the prestigious American Grand National.
+The day's highlight was the American Grand National, a Grade 1 hurdle race with a purse of $250,000.
+Snap Decision, a seasoned competitor, secured a hard-fought victory in a thrilling finish, finally capturing the elusive title.
+The meeting also included the Harry E. Harris Sport of Kings Four-Year-Old Hurdle Stakes, offering a $50,000 purse.
+Ljay, ridden by Parker Hendriks and owned by Belle Meade Jockey Club, emerged victorious in this race.

+Traditionally, the Far Hills Race Meeting attracts a substantial crowd, with attendance figures ranging from 25,000 to 45,000 spectators.
+Attendees often create elaborate picnic setups, enhancing the event's festive atmosphere.
+The 2022 Far Hills Race Meeting continued its legacy as a premier event in the steeplechase calendar, combining top-tier racing with vibrant social festivities.